-This term simply means that you own the business and are responsible for its debts.
+Being a sole proprietor implies that you own the business and are responsible for its debts.
 You may use your Schedule C tax filings to prove that you are a legitimate business.

 Registering your business online is a quick way to verify yourself to financing companies.

 A common problem—especially for new businesses—is obtaining financing with little or no credit history.
 Fortunately, credit scores determine rates more than overall eligibility.
 In other words, you can still find plenty of financing with a bad or limited credit history.

 There are many financing avenues within the commercial trucking industry for companies with limited or less-than-great credit.
 Bad credit or a lack of credit can usually be offset in a few ways.